-Over the years, I’ve taught a lot about how to breathe, which always seems odd to me, as it’s something we do all the time?!
+Over the years, I’ve taught a lot about how to use the breath, which always seems odd to me, as it’s something we do all the time?!

 Yet something happens when we start to think about how we do it?
 Why is it some people find it easier than others?
 Why does it change when I get on stage or sing?
 Does it need to change?